wp-plugins/oik-nivo-slider/readme.txt

 `<?php echo do_shortcode('[nivo post_type=attachment post_parent=487 caption=n]'); ?>`

-= Which version of the jQuery Nivo slider code is needed? = The plugin includes TWO versions of the FREE jQuery Nivo slider
+= Which version of the jQuery Nivo slider code is needed? = The plugin includes TWO versions of the FREE jQuery Nivo slider from Dev7 Studios
-* Version 3.1 is the latest version from Dev 7 studios, producing responsive slideshows.
+* Version 3.1 is the latest version producing responsive slideshows.
 * oik-nivo-slider continues to support the themes for version 2.7.1: default271, orman, pascal and oik271

 = Does it support version 3.1 of the jQuery Nivo slider? =